-In September 2014, and amended in December 2015 the Company signed an option agreement with Land & Mineral Limited ("L&M"), a privately-held Australian company, giving L&M the right to acquire Hauraki Gold Ltd. ("Hauraki"), the wholly-owned EMX subsidiary that controls the Neavesville gold-silver property (the "Property") located in the Hauraki goldfield of New Zealand's North Island.
-The purchase and sale agreement included an execution payment of \$100,000 (\$50,000 received in January 2015) and a series of anniversary and milestone payments equal to a certain amount of troy ounces of gold.
+In September 2014, and amended in December 2015 the Company signed an option agreement with Land & Mineral Limited ("L&M"), a privately-held Australian company, giving L&M the right to acquire Hauraki Gold Ltd. ("Hauraki"), the wholly-owned EMX subsidiary that controls the Neavesville gold-silver property located in the Hauraki goldfield of New Zealand's North Island.
+The purchase and sale agreement included an execution payment of \$100,000 (\$50,000 received on signing in 2015, and \$50,000 received in May 2016, being the balance of the execution payment) and a series of anniversary and milestone payments equal to a certain amount of troy ounces of gold.
+Pursuant to the agreement, In September 2016, the Company received a \$129,562 payment equivalent to a required payment of 75 troy ounces of gold.